cptn-solo/woffler_contract/woffler.contracts.md

 * payment rules are defined in the branch metadata of current level (see table [brnchmeta] of the game contract);
 * payment is calculated as ([current level's pot]*[unjlrate]/100);
 * payment can't be less then ([unjlmin]).

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.

+<h1 class="contract">revshare</h1>

+### Parameters
+Input parameters: no input parameters.

+### Intent
+INTENT.
+The intent of the `{{ revshare }}` action is to initiate revenue share allocation processing for all unprocessed branchches.
+One pass of the action will process one hierarchy level of branch trees at a time.
+Action can be called by any account or script.
+Contract pays all RAM in course of the action execution (actually, only deferred actions are recreated during this action).

+### Term
+TERM.
+This Contract expires at the conclusion of code execution.